-Diane Burleigh OBE (Chair), Gil Burleigh, Tom Gammell, Lorna Sexton, Nick Parkin, Ann Webb and Jonty Wild; also to Dawn Ashley, Wilfred Aspinall, Michael Goddard, Peter Harding, Clive Millar and Jill Stuart who for a variety of reasons could participate for only part of the project.
+Diane Burleigh OBE (Chair), Jonty Wild (Deputy Chair), Tom Gammell (Treasurer), Gil Burleigh, Ann Webb, Lorna Sexton, Nick Parkin; also Dawn Ashley, Peter Harding, Clive Millar, Jill Stuart, Wilfred Aspinall, Michael Goddard, who for a variety of reasons could participate for only part of the project.

-Thanks also to my fellow Pirton Parish Councillors: Tom Gammell, Michael Goddard, Owain Lister, Rodney Marshall, Carol-Anne McConnellogue, and Ann Webb as well as Diane Bailey, John Hayes, David Saunders, Alan Scott, Alison Sugden, and Pam Waters who contributed to the project whilst they were members of the Parish Council.
-Also to Steve Smith, Clerk to the Parish Council, for his valuable input throughout the process, and to the late Sam Davis, Clerk and adviser to the Parish Council at the commencement of this project.
+Thanks also to my fellow Pirton Parish Councillors: Owain Lister, Tom Gammell, Ann Webb, Diane Burleigh, Jilly Rogers and Nick Rowe; also Rodney Marshall, Carol-Anne McConnellogue, Diane Bailey, John Hayes, David Saunders, Alan Scott, Alison Sugden, Pam Waters and Michael Goddard who contributed to the project whilst they were members of the Parish Council.
+Thanks too, to Steve Smith, Clerk to the Parish Council, for his valuable input throughout the process, and to the late Sam Davis, Clerk and adviser to the Parish Council at the commencement of this project.